To Really Reform The H-1B Visa Process Will Take A Lot More Than Friday’s Freeze | Fast Company | The Future Of Business

 The outsourcing companies, for instance, sometimes try to bring employees to the U.S. with the wrong kind of visa, like a J1 temporary visa, Negri says.
 The J1 is meant to bring researchers, professors, and exchange students to the U.S. to promote “cultural exchange.”
 But the J1 can get a foreign person into the country for a year while the sponsor company works to get the employee a proper H-1B, which can be used for six years.

 That’s just one technique.
 Negri says there are many others.
 “Where there’s a will, there’s a way.”
 Gaming the system is part of the outsourcing companies’ business model, he claims.
-The potential cost of fines from getting caught is built in to their business model as a risk factor.
+The potential cost of fines from getting caught is built into their business model as a risk factor.
 If the outsourcers beat the system more than they lose, they’re happy.

 David Leopold would not comment on the visa practices of the Indian “job shops” (they are not among his clients), but he would say that it’s often the case that he can’t get one of his client companies an H-1B visa for an employee simply because there are none left.